Ozath/ot-harjoitustyo/documents/accountingofhours.md

 |        | 2    | design GUI |
 | total  | 22 h | |

+### Week 3

+Coded an initial MVP sudoku ASCII version for command prompt to fullfil the requirements for given deadline.
+Will further test it to refine functionality and explore better design decisions and needs.
+Will update this document further in near future.
+Currently program will initiate and produce a sudoku game grid from a saved file.
+The player can solve the sudoku.
+If validly solved this ends the game.
+The player can also reset the grid at any time, backtrack their moves, or quit the program.
+The game was tested to work on melkki(at)cs.helsinki.fi.

+### Week 4

+Refined MVP slightly.
+Automatic sudoku generation from [https://sugoku.herokuapp.com/](https://sugoku.herokuapp.com/) website.
+If  no Internet connection is available the application will instead generate a puzzle using the [dokusan](https://pypi.org/project/dokusan/) module.
+Option to generate new puzzle at any time.
+Fixed a minor bug.
+Still to do: refactoring code and writing unit tests.
+Implemented a basic GUI with pygame with no functionality other than launching a window and drawing game grid with a sudoku puzzle.

+&nbsp;

 | Tasks           | Functionality | Current Status | Finished |
 | ---             | ---           | :-:            | :-:      |
 | implement MVP   |               | done           | :heavy_check_mark: